 This post may contain affiliate links.
 Please read our disclosure policy.

-This Mediterranean orzo salad is easy, fresh, healthy, and quick!
+This Mediterranean orzo salad recipe is easy, fresh, healthy, and quick!
 It’s bursting with fabulous Greek flavors and makes a nutritious side dish or light meal.

 Love orzo in salads?
 Try my Lemon Orzo Salad with Chicken.